Alois Hitler: Marriage to Klara Pölzl and family life

 Beginning on 1 August 1892, the family lived at Theresienstrasse 23 in Passau.
 One month after Alois accepted a better-paying position in Linz, on 1 April 1893 his wife and the children moved to a second floor room at Kapuzinerstrasse 31 in Passau.
 Klara had just given birth to Edmund, so it was decided she and the children would stay in Passau for the time being.
 On 21 January 1896, Paula, Adolf's younger sister, was born.
 She was the last child of Alois Hitler and Klara Pölzl.
-Alois was often home with his family.
 He had five children ranging in age from infancy to 14.
 Edmund (the youngest of the boys) died of measles on 2 February 1900.

 Alois wanted his son Adolf to seek a career in the civil service.
 However, Adolf had become so alienated from his father that he was repulsed by his wishes.
 He sneered at the thought of a lifetime spent enforcing petty rules.
 Alois tried to browbeat his son into obedience, while Adolf did his best to be the opposite of whatever his father wanted.

 Robert G. L. Waite noted, "Even one of his closest friends admitted that Alois was 'awfully rough' with his wife [Klara] and 'hardly ever spoke a word to her at home'."
 If Alois was in a bad mood, he picked on the older children or Klara herself, in front of them.
 Alois's grandson, William Patrick Hitler said that he had heard from his father, Alois Jr., that Alois Hitler Sr. used to beat his children.
 After Hitler and his eldest son Alois Jr. had a climactic and violent argument, Alois Jr. left home, and the elder Alois swore he would never give the boy a penny of inheritance beyond what the law required.
 According to reports, Alois Hitler liked to lord it over his neighbors, and even beat his own family’s dog until it would wet the floor.